brimwd/product-management-reference/README.md

-# MacOS Dictionary File Generator
+# Product Management Reference Dictionary
 A simple Vue app designed to generate MacOS-compatible 'dictionary' files from json.
-(Files for use in the built-in MacOS Dictionary app)
+(Files for use in the built-in MacOS Dictionary app).
+Definition set contains terms relevant to Software Product Management.

 Output coloration and indicators are purely for readability.